S3-working-group/s3-practical-guide/S3-practical-guide.md

 - why the intended outcome would not be (fully) achieved: **effectiveness**
 - why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
-- the negative consequences something would have elsewhere (in the same domain, or in the wider organization, or beyond): **side-effects**
+- the negative consequences something would have elsewhere (in the same domain, in the wider organization, or beyond): **side-effects**

 ---